 Another reason we think the Apocalypse DLC will be last in line is because it’s the only DLC without specifics.

-We know all about They Shall Not Pass because its release date is close.
-We also know quite a bit about In the Name of the Tsar and Turning Tides.
-DICE’s description of Apocalypse is extremely vague.
-From the Premium Pass page:
+We obviously know about They Shall Not Pass because it’s out on shelves.
+We also know quite a bit about In the Name of the Tsar (the next batch of In the Name of the Tsar details will arrive in June at EA Play in Los Angeles) and Turning Tides.

 Go over the top in the most infamous battles of WWI.
 Conquer bitterly contested ground with brutal tools and unique weapons.